LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-abstract.rst

 - Create & Update: transition to a new state by sending a new representation
 - Delete: transition to an empty state by requesting its removal

-However, it is up the API to define the contract, or **expose**:
+However, it is up the API to define the contract, or expose:

 - the types of state, or resources, the client can interact with
 - which (CRUD) interactions are supported for each resource

 These decisions are what drive the design of the contract.

-.. index:: ! resource entity, ! resource collection
+.. index:: ! resource, ! resource entity, ! resource collection

 Resources
 ---------

-A resource is the representation of a specific type of state that a RESTful API exposes for a client to interact with.

 While state is an abstract concept, a resource is something more tangible.
-In simple terms, a resource is like a type of object that an API allows clients to interact with.
+Simply put, a **resource** is a type of object that an API allows client applications to interact with.
 Resources are categorized as an individual entity or a collection.

 **Entity**: a single resource that is uniquely identifiable in a collection.

 **Collection**: entities of the same resource type treated as a whole.

-We refer to the state of a resource in terms of a single entity or the collective state of a collection.
+We refer to the state of a resource in terms of a single entity or the shared state of a collection.

 .. admonition:: Note

    Initially, a collection's state is just empty.
 If you were to read the collection's state, it would be represented as an empty JSON array, ``[]``.

-In RESTful design, an individual entity only exists as part of a collection.
+In RESTful design, an individual entity only exists as a part of a collection.
 A change to the state of an entity inherently changes the state of the collection it is a part of.

-When creating an entity, you are operating on the state of the collection.
+When creating an entity, you are operating on the state of the collection that holds it.
 In order to create it, you must know what collection the entity belongs to.

-When reading, epdating or deleting an entity, you are directly operating on the state of the entity and indirectly on the state of its collection.
+When reading, updating or deleting an entity, you are directly operating on the state of the entity and indirectly on the state of its collection.

 In order to fulfill these operations, you need to know: